Careers

 POSITION SUMMARY

-The physical therapy technician’s role is to assist the physical therapy staff.
+The Physical Therapy Assistant (PTA) role is to assist the physical therapy staff.
 Some of the specific duties include: assisting patients through exercise routines, assisting the physical therapists with efficiency in the flow of patient treatment, set-up of modalities, cleaning treatment tables and rooms after patient use, routine maintenance and cleaning of equipment, filing patient charts, making copies of home exercise programs, and phone work.

 RESPONSIBILITIES: